COVID-19 Resources for Residents

-The Village of Hanover Park has produced a restaurant guide to help residents know which restaurants and grocery stores are still open and how they are service customers.
-Please remember, particularly now, to Shop Local.
+The Village of Hanover Park encourages residents, particularly now, to Shop Local.
+In addition to our business directory, we have produced a restaurant guide to show which restaurants and grocery stores are still open and how they are serving customers.
 The dollars you spend in your community are reinvested in your community.
 Please support local businesses.

 Governor JB Pritzker joined the United Way of Illinois and the Alliance of Illinois Community Foundations today to announce the launch of the Illinois COVID-19 Response Fund (ICRF), a new statewide fundraising effort to support nonprofit organizations serving those whose lives have been upended by this pandemic.

 Cook County has launched a comprehensive initiative to provide economic relief independent contractors (1099 workers), among others, in response to the COVID-19 pandemic.

 The Federal government has announced numerous assistance programs including Economic Impact Payments (tax rebates), delayed tax filing, expanded unemployment benefits, mortgage payment relief and suspended student loan payments.
 Financial Educator Karen Chan will show you how to maximize the benefit you get from these options, based on your individual situation.
 (Sometimes, it could even mean saying, “No, thanks!”)
 Plus, they’ll share best practices for managing bills, debt and savings during a crisis.
 Also check their YouTube Channel for other recordings.

 To allow Illinois residents to engage in outdoor activities at our state parks, Illinois is opening the following sites beginning May 1st, provided that visitors comply with social distancing guidelines and general COVID-19 best practices.